softimpulse/gitintro/git-handson.md

 ## Preparation

-`sudo apt install git markdown rsync python-pil` - some of these might be installed but it doesnt hurt.
+`sudo apt install git markdown rsync python-pil meld gitk; sudo apt install python-grip; sudo apt install grip` - some of these might be installed but it doesnt hurt, one of the grip commands will fail.

 ```
 git config --global user.email "b.simpson@springfield.com"
 git config --global user.name "Bart Simpson"
 ```

 Should be done once, sets default email and username for commit messages, there is a `git blame` to find you! *Without the `-global` but still within a project sets a possibly different username/mail for this project*

+## Script

+The following is kind of a script for the workshop, no needs to prepare something.

 Visit https://github.com/softimpulse/gitintro.git